datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR05-Time-Series-Raster.md

   feature: NEONCarpentryHeader_2.png
   credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
   creditlink:
-permalink: R/Raster-Times-Series-Data-In-R/
+permalink: /R/Raster-Times-Series-Data-In-R/
-comments: false
+comments: true
 ---

 {% include _toc.html %}

 ## About
 This tutorial covers how to work with and plot a raster time series, using an `R` `RasterStack` object.
 It also covers practical assessment of data quality in remote sensing derived imagery.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.